SebastienLinker/EIT_post_processing/readme.md

 Add EIDORS and MatGeom into your Matlab path, add this repository into your Matlab path as well

-The `demo` directory contains some sample codes to reproduce the results.
+The `demo` directory contains the entry points to reproduce the results.
 You can update the parameters at the beginning of the file

 ### 2D EIT